evilnose/PyRKViewer/README.md

 add an entry in the pyinstaller settings as described [here](https://stackoverflow.com/a/40676321)

+## Documentation
+The documentation can be found at: http://XXX.readthedocs.io/en/latest/

 ## PyInstaller Build Notes
 * Always run `pyinstaller rkviewer.spec` when `rkviewer.spec` is present.
 * If somehow `rkviewer.spec` went missing or you want to regenerate the build specs,